Why To Remove Dew Claws

 FAQ

 Q: Is dewclaw removal painful for dogs?
 A: Any surgical procedure involves some level of pain.
-However, pain management techniques can minimize discomfort.
+Still, pain management techniques can minimize discomfort.
 Early removal in puppies is generally considered less painful than later removal.

 Conclusion